v-finance/camelot/doc/sphinx/source/index.rst

 ---------

 Community support is available on the `mailing list <http://groups.google.com/group/project-camelot>`_.
-Camelot is on Gitorious to lower contribution efforts: https://gitorious.org/camelot .
+Camelot is on `Bitbucket <http://bitbucket.org/conceptive/camelot>`_ to lower contribution efforts.

 Commercial
 ----------